DoubleARon96/battleships_mk2/README.md

 To Clone the Quiz Game repository:

 1. Log in to Github
-2. Got to the repository for this application, jayleighton/quiz-game
+2. Got to the repository for this application
 3. Click on the Code button at the top right of the screen and select HTTPS, SSH, or GitHub CLI
 4. Copy the link
 5. Open the terminal on your code editor in the directory where the project needs to be cloned